kyverno/kyverno/documentation/writing-policies-mutate.md

 # Mutate Configurations

-The ```mutate``` rule contains actions that will be applied to matching resources.
+The ```mutate``` rule can be used to add, replace, or delete elements in matching resources.
 A mutate rule can be written as a JSON Patch or as an overlay.

 By using a ```patch``` in the (JSONPatch - RFC 6902)[http://jsonpatch.com/] format, you can make precise changes to the resource being created.
 Using an ```overlay``` is convenient for describing the desired state of the resource.